-Canned pumpkin contains a higher concentration of fibre and nutrients compared to fresh pumpkin.
+Canned pumpkin contains a lot higher concentration of fibre and nutrients compared to fresh pumpkin.
 How can that be?
 It is because fresh pumpkin has more water than canned pumpkin, which results in a diluted concentration of nutrients.

 What’s the best pumpkin for dogs?
 You don’t have to buy something specific for dogs, but it is a good way to make sure that the ingredients are safe for your pooch.
 For the best canned pumpkin for dogs, try an organic pumpkin puree for dogs, like Nummy Tum Tums.

-Products made for humans can be used, but make sure you check the ingredients.
+Pumpkin products made for humans can be used, but make sure you check the ingredients.
 Pumpkin baby food for dogs can be a suitable option, so long as they are 100% pumpkin.
 Avoid sweeteners, lemon juice, or thickening agents or preservatives to be safe.

-Also, avoid pumpkin pie filling or other sweetened or spiced canned pumpkin.
+Also, avoid dog pumpkin pie filling or other sweetened or spiced canned pumpkin.
 Stick to plain canned pumpkin for dogs, preferably organic pumpkin for dogs.

 When researching the question, “is pumpkin ok for dogs?” you’ll discover that the squash is actually very safe, nutritious, and yummy when fed in moderation.

 Still, if your dog overeats pumpkin, it could lead to a nutritional deficiency somewhere else or could mean your dog is getting too few calories.
 So how much pumpkin for dogs is optimal?